evidentlyai/evidently/docs/book/reports/target-drift.md

 **TL;DR:** You can detect and explore changes in the target function (prediction) and detect distribution drift.

 For Reports, you can use the pre-built `TargetDriftPreset`.
 For Test Suites, you can use a `TestColumnDrift` test and apply it to the prediction or target column.
+Sice it is a single test, there is no need for a preset.

 # Use case